Subscribe

 Avoid interacting with a biting puppy

-You don’t have to be rude or angry as you end the play session, though.
-In fact, yelling can confuse your puppy or give them negative attention which can perpetuate bad behavior.
-Instead, you can hold your arms up and back from the toy, giving them a clear signal that no more play is happening right now.
 Avoid trying to remove the toy roughly or getting into a tug-of-war.
 Then, leave the room quietly to reinforce the idea that social behavior stops when play gets too rough.

 Encourage other forms of play

-When to contact a professional
+When to get professional help

 While biting can be a normal behavior, it’s important to connect with a vet if you see the behavior persisting or escalating.
-They can give you personalized support to help the puppy stop relying on oral means of stress relief, such as a new redirection method, bite inhibition training, or bitter spray.
+They can give you personalized support to help the puppy stop, relying on oral means of stress relief, such as a new redirection method, bite inhibition training, or bitter spray.
 Additionally, they can offer gentle play strategies that promote normal behavior as your dog develops.

 Symptoms that could indicate additional help is needed can include: